What do you want to become?

 Experience & Skills

-For someone who aspires to be a Drone Operator, a key skill is “knowing how to work the problem backwards,” says Sena.
+For someone who aspires to be a Drone Operator, a key skill is “knowing how to work the problem backward,” says Sena.
 That means knowing what needs to be achieved and figuring out how to do it.
 Every shoot will be different, so even though experience can be helpful, the job is never a one size fits all.
 To accomplish what they’ve been hired to do, a Drone Pilot must have common sense, a clear vision and logic to work the problem.

-According to Sena, the person who is most likely to succeed as a Drone Pilot is the same person who is likely to succeed as a sound mixer or Camera Operator.
+According to Sena, the person who is most likely to succeed as a Drone Pilot is the same person who is likely to succeed as a Sound Mixer or Camera Operator.
 How so?
 Because what’s common to all those professions is the ability to apply technical skills to a creative endeavor.

-Moreover, a successful Drone Operator must use that technical and creative passion to accomplish the job, so having a can-do attitude it important.
+Moreover, a successful Drone Operator must use that technical and creative passion to accomplish the job, so having a can-do attitude is important.
 Given that shooting a film, television show, music video or any other kind of media is a highly collaborative endeavor, having an easy-going personality and being a team player will also take a Drone Pilot far.

 The lifestyle of a Drone Operator can vary widely from person to person.
 Sena’s career has taken him across the globe, but the job doesn’t always require a lot of travel.
 Some Drone Pilots can do very well for themselves locally, especially if they focus on jobs like filming weddings and other events that keep them close to home.
 And unlike many professions in the entertainment industry, it’s not a must to be in Los Angeles.
 A Drone Operator can be successful anywhere.